AcademySoftwareFoundation/tac/gsoc/README.md

   file format, the professional-grade image storage format of the motion picture industry.

+* **Open Shading Language** : The de facto standard shading and pattern language of physically-based renderers used for film VFX and animation.

 * **OpenTimelineIO** : API and interchange format for editorial timeline information.